 Propagation by Vegetative Cuttings

 Many plants can be propagated vegetatively by taking leaf, stem, or root cuttings.
 A major advantage to vegetatively propagating plants over propagation by seed is the major ability to produce plants identical to the parent plant.
 Dividing a plant accomplishes the same.
 In all cases, use only disease-free and pest-free parent plants as these conditions are likely to be transferred to the new plant.
-Some websites that provide good information about propagating plants from cuttings include:

 Propagation by leaf cuttings is a technique best reserved for plants belonging to the families Begoniaceae (begonia) and Gesneriaceae (geranium).
 Most of these are grown as annuals or houseplants.
 The cell tissues of the leaves of these plants are able to differentiate to form buds and roots, a requirement with leaf cuttings which lack both shoot and root meristems.
 For details on propagating by leaf cuttings, leaf bud or single node cuttings, see The Complete Book of Plant Propagation by Arbury, Bird, Honour, Innes and Salmon.